-Janis Swart works as a nurse and helps manage the office, along with Beecroft and Tina Roberts.
+Janis Swart works as a nurse and manages the office, along with Beecroft and Tina Roberts.
 Kim Roberts and Melissa Benscoter are taking care of the front desk duties.

 “I’m super excited about this opportunity, for several reasons,” said Janis Swart, who has been a nurse in the Yakima Valley since 1988.
 “First, I’m excited that we’ve been able to find so many great employees who have years of experience working in the Valley.
 Astria’s loss was our gain.

 “The other reason it means so much to me is that I was born and raised in Selah,” she added.
 “Independent, family-owned business is in my blood, and opening this clinic is very close to my heart.”

 Swart talked about the experiences her father, Ervin Shipley, had running the old Selah drive-in theater and, later, the Wenas Seed and Rental Store (which he owned for 35 years).

 She believes in taking care of her neighbors and serving them as individuals, not numbers — which often occurs at larger clinics.
 What sets Best Practices apart from the “corporate medicine” model, Swart says, is the level of personal attention the staff pays to its patients.